apache/pulsar/site/docs/latest/deployment/Kubernetes.md

   done
 ```

-{% popover Bookies %} expect 2 logical devices to mount for journal and storage to be available.
-In this VM exercise, we created 2 directories on each VM.
+{% popover Bookies %} expect two logical devices to mount for [journal](../../getting-started/ConceptsAndArchitecture#journal-storage) and persistent message storage to be available.
+In this VM exercise, we created two directories on each VM.

 Once the cluster is up, you can verify that `kubectl` can access it: